pfrazee/libvms/README.md

 An API for running cryptographically auditable VM services.
 Part of [NodeVMS](https://npm.im/nodevms).

+**This is beta software** and subject to changes.

-## How it works
+## Overview

 LibVMS uses the Node VM to execute Javascript files.
-Its goal is to enable low-trust execution of VMs through auditing.
+Its goal is to enable trustless execution of VMs through auditing.

 To accomplish this, LibVMS uses [an append-only ledger](https://npm.im/hypercore) to maintain a call log.
 The call log records the VM script, all RPC calls, and all call results.
 The log is then distributed on the [Dat network](https://beakerbrowser.com/docs/inside-beaker/dat-files-protocol.html); it can not be forged, and it can not be altered after distribution (alterations are trivial to detect).